 Ingredients

-- 120 grams corn starch
+- 1 cup Cornstarch 120 grams

-- 30 grams confectioner's sugar
+- ⅓ Cup Confectioners' sugar 30 grams

 Instructions

-- Pre heat oven to 350 Fahrenheit
+- Preheat oven to 350°F.

-- Roll the dough about 1 inch thick
+- Roll the dough about 1 inch thick.

 - Once cooled down, add a layer of dulce de leche.
 I like to use a pipping bag for this to avoid pressing too hard on the cookie.